AirAsia interested in potential Airbus A321neo freighter - Up News Info

 Article content

-Airbus did not respond immediately to a request for comment on whether it planned an A321neo freighter.
+“We think that Southeast Asia, if we focus on this market, can absorb that level of capacity,” he said.

-Industry website Leeham News in August reported Airbus was in talks with customers about a new freighter version of the A321neo but no decision has been announced.
+Industry website Leeham News in August reported Airbus was in talks with customers about a freighter version of the A321neo.

+An Airbus spokesperson said on Tuesday that it was always looking to advance its products and was in constant dialog with its customers listening to their requirements.

 Article content